Microsoft Azure

 The Observe Azure app works with the datasets within the application.
 Observe can automate many everyday data modeling tasks, ensuring an accurate picture of your infrastructure.
 Observe can also update your workspace with new datasets when new functionality releases for this integration.

-If you currently utilize Azure data, consult with Observe to see if the Azure Integration could enhance your existing data collection strategy.
+If you currently utilize Azure data, consult with your Observe Data Engineer to see if the Azure Integration could enhance your existing data collection strategy.

 What data does Observe ingest?